-Even if you are mindful of your body, injuries like sprains and strains are possible.
-Sprains occur when ligaments are over-stretched, and strains, when muscles are over-stretched.
-In both cases, you may feel pain and tightness, bruising, or swelling.
-These symptoms can come on immediately or appear hours or days later.
+Even if you’re mindful of your body, it’s still possible to experience injuries like sprains and strains while gardening.
+Sprains occur when ligaments are overstretched, and strains occur when muscles are overstretched.
+You might notice symptoms such as pain, tightness, bruising, or swelling, which can manifest immediately or appear hours or even days later.

 Most of the time, symptoms will quickly subside on their own, but if they haven’t faded within three or four days, it’s time to see a physiotherapist.
 No physician’s referral is ever needed and services may be covered by your health insurance.